The oyster plants, Rhoeo spathacea, [ROH-ee-oh] [spath-ay-SEE-uh], displays boat-shaped bracts holding little white

 The best outdoor growing conditions include USDA hardiness zones 9 to 11.

-In the summer, the plant grows well in temperatures in the low 70s.
+In the summer, oyster plant grows well in temperatures in the low 70s.

 During the colder months, keep the plant in a location that stays above 60° degrees Fahrenheit.

 Outside of the recommended hardiness zones, the plant likely needs to overwinter indoors.

 Avoid setting the plant in drafty spots or areas with much wind.

-Rhoeo spathacea enjoys partial sun and partial shade.
+Rhoeo plants enjoy the partial sun and partial shade.